PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `rewritten_ops` list or assign it at completion.
 Unchanged operators are copied with options, version, axis semantics, and ONNX node/op provenance intact.

+PyTorch layout-only Transpose cleanup is owned by the Torch-free `passes/pytorch_compat.py` boundary.
+It indexes initial `TRANSPOSE` objects and their live consumers once.
+Internal adapters rewire consumers and are removed differentially; public-output adapters are replaced in place by an Identity through indexed remove/insert while retaining the established output-tensor clone semantics.
+The PyTorch exporter no longer owns a consumer-map builder or complete operator-list deletion, and the pass can be tested without importing Torch.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,